 I'm Laura, the owner of Experience Flamenco.
-I am based in Portland, Oregon, and I travel to Spain twice a year to take groups of people to study flamenco in its birthplace.
-I also teach and organize flamenco dance classes and workshops here in Portland, hold flamenco beach retreats in the Pacific Northwest, and write about flamenco.
+I am based in Portland, Oregon, and take groups of people to Spain twice a year to study flamenco in its birthplace.
+I also teach and organize flamenco dance classes and workshops here in Portland, hold flamenco retreats in the Western United States, perform, and write about flamenco.

 My interest in the arts began at a very early age.

 My sister and I used to put together highly entertaining song & dance shows for our family, poor family.
 As we got older they evolved into to plays created with our friends for the neighbors, thank you neighbors.
 This led me to theatre which I was into throughout my childhood years.
 In college I distanced myself from that and began experimenting with visual and performance art, eventually majoring in art studio.

 I was instantly intrigued and looked for flamenco classes but didn't find any.
 A couple of years went by.